 The rear wheels are factory-assembled in their narrow tread configuration.
-(See Figure 13.)
+(See Figure 14.)
 For greater safety when operating on hillsides, tread width may be increased by reversing the wheels on the hubs.
 (Remove and reinstall like changing an auto tire.)
+Use with chains requires the lowest pressures for smoothest ride and maximum traction.

-Figure 13.
+Figure 14.
 Rear Tread Configurations